 An open term mortgage allows you to make prepayments (extra payments) against your mortgage balance without any limitations and penalties.
 It also allows you to pay off your mortgage entirely at any time during the term.

 Closed term mortgages, on the other hand, only allow prepayments up to a specific limit every year.
-If you exceed these prepayment limits or terminate your mortgage term early, you'll have to pay a penalty charged by your mortgage lender.
+If you exceed these prepayment limits or terminate your mortgage term early, you'll have to pay the penalty charged by your mortgage lender.

 Closed terms come in a variety of term lengths ranging from 6 months up to 10 years and more in some cases.
 They also have lower interest rates than open term mortgages, making closed term mortgages the most common type of mortgage term in Ontario.

-Open term mortgages typically come in 6 month and 1 year terms.
-The limited term lengths, along with higher interest costs, make open mortgages less popular in the province.
+Open term mortgages typically come in 6 month and 1-year terms.
+The limited-term lengths, along with higher interest costs, make open mortgages less popular in the province.
 Open term mortgages usually make sense if you plan on selling your home, or making a large lump sum prepayment on your mortgage, within the next year.